 Colorado’s Best Drinks got its start in Denver, CO where all seven of our beverage flavors are made to this day.
 Like our delicious sodas and sparkling water options, root beer floats were originally crafted right here in the Rocky Mountains!
 Creator Frank J. Wisner owned the Cripple Creek Cow Mountain Gold Mining Company in the mountain town of Cripple Creek, Colorado.
 As the story goes, late one night, Wisner stared out his window lost in thoughts of his company’s soda water line.
 The bright, full moon above nearby Cow Mountain reminded Milner of a vanilla ice cream scoop - prompting a delicious innovation.
 Milner rushed to his bar and scooped some ice cream into Myers Avenue Red Root Beer, his best-selling soda flavor.
 Milner served up the delectable blend the following day, and his customers couldn’t get enough.
 He dubbed the drink “Black Cow Mountain” as a nod to its origin story.
 As the drink gained popularity, it became more commonly known as “Black Cow.”
 The blend is now known as a root beer float.
 Its basic components remain unchanged, with many spin-offs including complementary flavors or an alcoholic twist.
 Nearly two centuries later, the root beer float is still savored as a delectable treat for kids (and adults) of all ages.

 Don't let social distancing stop you from enjoying your favorite flavors.
 If you order a twelve-pack or a forty-eight pack of Sparkling CBD Root Beer today, we'll bring a case straight to your doorstep to safely savor from the comfort of your couch.
 All five flavors of our hemp CBD sodas (and our two flavored Sparkling CBD water options) are delicious and refreshing.
 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract.
-Better yet, each flavor of sparkling CBD soda flavors - as well as Sparkling CBD Citrus Water and Hibiscus Water - are naturally vegan, non-GMO, and free of gluten, sodium, and preservatives.
+Better yet, all five sparkling CBD soda flavors - as well as Sparkling CBD Citrus Water and Hibiscus Water - are naturally vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every can of Colorado's Best Drinks, and you’ll taste that sweet simplicity with every sip.